Open-Digital-Twin/ktwin-smart-cities-services/parking-service/Readme.md

-# Parking Service
+# Parking Spot Service

-This service implements the Parking business logic for Smart Grids DTDL use case.
+This service implements the Parking Spot business logic for Smart Grids DTDL use case.

 ## Setup Virtual environment